karenjex/pgodemo/README.md

 kubectl create namespace keycloak
 ```

-## [-] Update Manifest for OpenShift (if applicable):
+## [-] Update Manifest for OpenShift (if applicable)

 - For each postgres manifest, ensure that openshift key is set to
   `true` if running on OpenShift, otherwise set to `false`
-- For monitoring, ensure that `fsGroup` is commented out in all `deploy*` yaml files if on OpenShift.
+- For monitoring, ensure that `fsGroup` is commented out in all `deploy*`
+  yaml files if on OpenShift
-- Change kustomization manifest for monitoring to use pgmonitor namespace.
+- Change kustomization manifest for monitoring to use pgmonitor namespace

 ## [-] Setup Jmeter
 - Start Jmeter
-- Open Accounting.jmx test.
+- Open Accounting.jmx test
 - Clear all (broom icons) previous runs

 ## [-] Prepare terminal windows: